Potato455/Console-BlackJack-C-/README.md

 Uses OOP, and compared to my Java version of Console Blackjack, this one's logic might be similar but many methods and classes were done differently.

+Player can choose to play with multiple hands at the same time.